monk-io/docs/docs/basic-app.md

 And everything should be working like a charm.
 You can now visit <http://localhost:9090> to verify that the app is in fact running and functioning correctly.

+To update template & running workload, use:

+    monk update yourname/system

 To stop it, use:

     monk stop yourname/system